michelle-miller/virtual-agent/add-custom-training.md

     For example, *Do you insure the iPhone 7?*
     Press **Enter** to finish adding the phrase.

 1. Repeat the previous step to add more example utterances.
-The more valid examples you add, the better.
 Aim to add at least 20 example utterances.
+And the more valid examples you can add, the better.
 Click **Done** to add the intent and its associated user examples to your workspace.

     For more information about intents, see [Defining intents ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/conversation/intents.html#defining-intents) {: new_window}.